Keep current on the latest trends and developments in the digital credentialing movement.

 10.5 “Credential Package” has the meaning set forth in the applicable Order Form.

-10.7 “Credly Credentialing Platform” means Credly’s proprietary software as a service platform that can be used to create, manage, and display Credentials, including related hardware and software (including associated APIs), including all updates, modifications and enhancement thereto.
-The Credly Credentialing Platform includes all Credly Marks and Credly Content.
+10.7 “Credly System” means Credly’s proprietary software as a service platform that can be used to create, manage, and display Credentials, including related hardware and software (including associated APIs), including all updates, modifications and enhancement thereto.
+The Credly System includes all Credly Marks and Credly Content.

 10.8 “Credly Marks” means any trademarks, service marks, service or trade names, logos, and other designations of Credly that Credly may make available to Issuer in connection with this Agreement.